speedyfriend433/TSAChecker-Swift/README.md

 The support data for TrollStore is defined within the app in the `trollStoreSupportData` array.
 This data includes the supported iOS versions, architectures, and relevant links for installation guides and official websites.

 ## Contributing
-Thanks for Mattycbtw for updating ViewModel and More!

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.

 ## License